aeternity/aepp-sdk-js/docs/guides/contracts.md

 Note:

-- If your contract includes external dependencies you should initialize the contract using:
+- If your contract includes external dependencies which are not part of the [standard library](https://github.com/aeternity/aesophia/blob/v6.0.0/docs/sophia_stdlib.md) you should initialize the contract using:
   ```js
   const filesystem = ... // key-value map with name of the include as key and source code of the include as value
   const contractInstance = await client.getContractInstance(CONTRACT_SOURCE, { filesystem })